agentbigman/Agentbigman.github.io/_blog/backpack_checklist_for_himalayas.md

 author: Jigar Patel
 ---

-In my recent trip to Himalayas, I managed to travel to high altitudes without getting sick (in all my previous trips to the mountains, I have felt altitude sickness).
+In my recent trip to Uttarakhand, I managed to travel to high altitudes without getting sick (in all my previous trips to the mountains, I have felt altitude sickness).
 The only thing I did wrong was packing unnecessary items.
 This list is an optimization based on my experience.